cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/VoIPCallsAndCallKit.md

 }

 ```
 Here we have a class that Initializes our **CXCallController()**.
 Whenever we create a transaction by adding an Action we tell the callController to pass it down the CallKit Pipe.
 We also create the action with needed details for our call such as the callID and the phone number(also know as our handle).
 All of this information is extremely important for our **ProviderDelegate**, this is another class that we will create.
 We can illustrate how CallKit works this way.
 CXCallController is like a delivery man.
-The delivery man is walking down a hallway that provides the route for the delivery man containing the information we need.
+The delivery man is walking down a hallway.
 When the delivery man gets to the start call door it will give that door the start call transaction.
 Let's look at the class that shows this in action.

 ```swift
 final class ProviderDelegate: NSObject, CXProviderDelegate {